trinodb/trino/presto-docs/src/main/sphinx/admin/jmx.rst

 Monitoring with JMX
 ===================

-Presto exposes a large number of different metrics via the Java Management Extensions (JMX).
+Trino exposes a large number of different metrics via the Java Management Extensions (JMX).

 You have to enable JMX by setting the ports used by the RMI registry and server in the :ref:`config.properties file <config_properties>`: